Software-Quality-Management-UI/JUnit5_Maven_Demo/README.md

 If you want to use this project with a Java IDE:
 - IntelliJ: Start a new project from version control, i.e. clone this project.
 IntelliJ should notice that this is an Eclipse project and a Maven project and asks you about the project style to use.
 It does not matter what you chose, because both styles give you exactly the same project setup.
 - Visual Studio Code: Clone it (Help -> Show All Commands -> Type in: `Git: Clone`.
 This should be enough.
-However, notice that the current JUnit extension of VS Code may not recognise the native test suite concept.
+However, notice that the current JUnit extension of VS Code may not recognise the native test suite concept that has been introduced in JUnit 5.8.
 - Eclipse: see steps below:

 Import to Eclipse via: